Lessinia: Flora and fauna

-Birdwatching
+Birds

-In Lessinia, 170 species have been observed from 2006 to 2012, ranging from the most common ones such as various turdids, finches and titmice, to those more usual in the alpine environment such as capercaillie, black grouse, golden eagle, wallcreeper and dipper, and the more atypical ones such as black stork, black-winged stilt, cormorant, grey heron, egret, garganey or the spotted redshank.

-Tourism related to nature and in particular birdwatching is also gradually developing in Lessinia, due to the presence of numerous alpine species such as the golden eagle, rock thrush or dipper.
-Recently, it is possible to see in winter a species that is uncommon in Italy, such as the snow bunting, which has brought many photographers and birdwatchers to Lessinia.
-The prime spot to observe this arctic passerine is Bocca di Selva.
+In Lessinia, 170 bird species were observed between 2006 and 2012, ranging from common turdids, finches and titmice to species more typical of alpine environments, such as capercaillie, black grouse, golden eagle, wallcreeper and dipper, and more unusual species such as black stork, black-winged stilt, cormorant, grey heron, egret, garganey and spotted redshank.
+Nature-related tourism, especially birdwatching, has gradually developed in the area due to the presence of numerous alpine species including the golden eagle, rock thrush and dipper.
+In winter it is possible to observe the snow bunting, an uncommon species in Italy, especially around Bocca di Selva.